-- at one of the 12 NASS Regional offices (depending on availability of office and computer resources),
+- at one of the 12 NASS Regional offices (depending on availability of office and computer resources) with no fee,

 - A Non-Federal Partner account on MAX.gov limited to the ERS-USDA-External group is granted.
 This provides access to ARMS documentation that supplements the information available on the ERS website.
 It provides up-to-date document storage, a search engine, and a forum is provided to help answer routine questions.

 - To request access to the detailed micro data, contact Bob Dubman, Survey and Data Coordinator, ERS Resource and Rural Economics Division, by phone (202) 694-5506 or e-mail email@example.com.

 To recommend questions for inclusion in the ARMS survey, directly contact Bob Dubman, Data and Survey Coordinator, Office of the Director, Resource Economics Division, ERS at firstname.lastname@example.org or phone (202) 694-5506.